Jeangowhy/opendocs/rfcs/rfc5322-email.md

 RFC 5322                Internet Message Format             October 2008

-# Appendix B.  Differences from Earlier Specifications
+# /Appendix B.  Differences from Earlier Specifications

    This appendix contains a list of changes that have been made in the Internet Message Format from earlier specifications, specifically [RFC0822], [RFC1123], and [RFC2822].
-Items marked with an asterisk (*) below are items which appear in section 4 of this document and therefore can no longer be generated.
+Items marked with an asterisk ( * ) below are items which appear in section 4 of this document and therefore can no longer be generated.

    The following are the changes made from [RFC0822] and [RFC1123] to